dsdolzhenko/dolzhenko.me/blog/speed-up-video-upload-ok-ru.md

 ---
-title: On speeding up video upload at ok.ru
+title: Speed up video upload at ok.ru
 date:  2018-03-04
-tags:  [talks]
+tags:
+    - talks
+    - networks
+    - development
 ---

 In 2018, on February 21, I gave my first tech talk at a meetup (in Russian).